laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ### One-click filter import (Only for Chrome, Firefox doesn't support this yet)

-If you use Google Chrome/Chromium, you can import the list in just one click.
+If you use Google Chrome/Chromium and have [uBlacklist installed](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe), you can import the list in just one click.
 Click [this link](https://iorate.github.io/ublacklist/subscribe?name=Main+AI+Blocklist&url=https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list_uBlacklist.txt) to automatically subscribe to the list.

 ### Manual Import